near/NEPs/text/0000-near-shell.md

 ---

-The programming language for NEAR Shell has not been determined yet but there have been opinions regarding proper, future-proof implementation.
+The programming language for `near-shell` has not been determined yet but there have been opinions regarding proper, future-proof implementation.

 Long term goals to keep in mind:
 - Upgradable, but also able to lock a specific version.